Graduate Program Policies

 Katy will also help with entries into the Centralized Clinical Placement (CCP) system that may be required by specific sites in Massachusetts.

-Lynn can help you after you have been accepted for placement at a site.
-She will help you with Typhon Accounts for students and preceptors, (Typhon is the database where you will record preceptor hours), Preceptor Hours Letters, CastleBranch, onboarding requirements the site might need such as verification letters, and paperwork on immunizations, background checks, computer access, etc. Please note: Each site is different, and some sites do not require any paperwork.
+Dorian can help you after you have been accepted for placement at a site.
+She will help you with Typhon Accounts for students and preceptors (Typhon is the database where you will record preceptor hours), Preceptor Hours Letters, CastleBranch, onboarding requirements the site might need such as verification letters, and paperwork on immunizations, background checks, computer access, etc. Please note: Each site is different, and some sites do not require any paperwork.
+Dorian can also help with SPIRE, Registration, and Plans of Study.

 AJ can answer any questions about affiliation agreements.